 That was May 1937, and the convenient pocket-sized publication became the commercial flower grower’s best friend.
 It’s widely accepted that GrowerTalks truly got growers communicating with one another.
 George wrote about his own experiences and travels, and he tapped into his sons Vic, Carl and George K. (Sonny), as well as the Geo.
 J. Ball sales force, to provide culture and market information from around the world.
 Turn to a copy from the early ’40s and you can read about the difficulties facing the industry during World War II, when women began working the greenhouse and seed from the renowned German and Japanese breeding houses was unavailable.

 Speaking of garden centers, in 1997 we decided to launch a publication just for retailers.
 There were two major information gaps in the market that we felt prepared to fill: crop information and consumer trend information.
 No other publication was bringing timely, accurate flower and plant information to retailers.
 Yet we’d been doing it for growers for years.
 And no one was focusing on the end consumer and what she wants and needs.
-We launched Green Profit to serve those two niches, and it has done that admirably for 11 years.
+We launched Green Profit to serve those two niches, and it has done that admirably for more than 17 years.

 © Copyright 2001 -